This article aims to improve player awareness for changes that a player may find disagreeable. Some examples include suggestions for reverse-patching.

-The “Unofficial Skyrim Patch” (USkP), or newer “Unofficial Skyrim Legendary Edition Patch” (USLeEP), is a mod addressing bugs within The Elder Scrolls V: Skyrim (TES V) by Bethesda Game Studios.
+The “Unofficial Skyrim Patch” (USkP), or newer “Unofficial Skyrim Legendary Edition Patch” (USLeEP) (or USSEP for Special Edition), is a mod addressing bugs within The Elder Scrolls V: Skyrim (TES V) by Bethesda Game Studios.
 The TES chapters are known for amusing bugs, Daggerfall taking the top (bottom?) spot in teaching us to save the game often especially before opening a door.
 The USkP fixes content bugs never resolved by the official game patches, however the USkP also includes changes to gameplay balance and lore along with added content.
 Those primarily looking for just fixes may want to give the USkP/USLeEP some careful consideration first.

 Keep in mind that fixing bugs in a complex game is difficult.
 Some changes may have unexpected consequences due to loosely related, or unintended connections, within the game engine.
 Also, trying to decipher original intent can be very challenging.
 I respect the effort for taking on a large project like this, but unfortunately the USkP is presented as a patch when it may be better described as a game-changing mod.
 Some players may be surprised by the amount of changes and new content.
 I believe the USkP would better benefit the community by showing a disclaimer, or offering optional files for new content and gameplay changes.